OramaSearch Inc. LogoOramaCore

 log:

-# Comment the following line to disable the logging
+# Comment out the following lines to disable logging.

 file_path: "./log.log"